-How can investors receive compounding returns?
-Here’s a closer look at the investing and mathematical phenomenon and how to achieve it.
-With a few simple steps, anyone can work toward compound returns.
+How do investors receive compounding returns?
+Here’s a closer look at the practice and steps on how to achieve it.

 The Value of Compounding Returns

 Here’s a hypothetical example that captures the idea of compound returns.
 However, it isn’t necessarily realistic, because it only speculates an investor making profits.
 In reality, an investor could also experience losses.

 An investor buys a stock that costs $1,000.
 That’s the investment’s “principal.”
 In the first year, say they earn a 10% return.
 The stock is now worth $1,100.
 Things start to get interesting in the second year, when the stock increases in value another 10%, bringing the stock’s value to $1,210.

 That’s $110 in profit earned in the second year, compared to $100 in the first year.
 This happened even though they did not add any additional money to the investment, and they earned the same rate of return.
 The investment had simply grown over the previous year, creating a larger base from which to earn more.

 If the investor were to earn a 10% rate of return the third year, the profit would be even greater than in the previous two years.
 Working off a larger base—now $1,210—a 10% return will yield a profit of $121.

 However, investments that hold stocks may experience volatility.
 Take the example from above.
 Three consecutive years of precise 10% returns is highly unlikely.
 In fact, it’s also possible for investors to lose money on their investments, which is the case in almost any asset class.
 While helpful for understanding the concept of compound returns, it’s not necessarily reflective of the real-world experience.